ppetrovtv/pine_script_docs/source/language/Type_system.rst

     'This is a single quoted string literal'

-Single or double quotation marks are completely the same --- you may use what you prefer.
+Single or double quotation marks are completely the same --- you may use whatever you prefer.
 The line that was written with double quotation marks may contain a single quotation mark, just as a line that is written with single quotation marks may contain double quotation marks::